 Teachers report that on average, they spend 1 to 2 hours ordering books for students each month.
 They also report that the opportunity for their children to build home libraries and the opportunity to accrue the Scholastic bonus points is well-worth the time they invest implementing the program.

 Who pays for the Book Trust program?

-Our funding comes from generous corporate sponsors, foundations, organizations, grants, and dedicated individuals who recognize the power of an investment in Book Trust.
+Our funding comes from dedicated individuals and generous corporate sponsors, foundations, and organizations who recognize the power of an investment in Book Trust.
 Learn more

 Why does Book Trust work with Scholastic?